Psychological Research Methods with Advanced Statistics

 Course content

-Throughout your course you’ll gain an understanding of ethical issues in research, learn how to write a grant proposal and develop your presentation skills to take part in our annual student-led summer conference.
+You will also begin training in a range of skills that are important for psychologists in academia and professional roles: you will understand ethical issues in research, learn how to write a grant proposal, and develop your presentation skills ready to take part in our annual student-led summer conference.

-The Research Project and Systematic Literature Review course components, which include coverage of meta-analysis, give you the opportunity to focus on a chosen psychological research question under the supervision of one of our world-class researchers.
-You’ll put your new research methods knowledge into practice while addressing an issue at the cutting edge of psychology.
-You'll also choose a supervisor from an area of psychology that matches your research interests and future career aspirations within cognitive, developmental, social or clinical psychology.
-It's common for MSc research projects and literature reviews to form the basis of publications in a peer-reviewed journal.
+The Research Project with Advanced Statistics and Systematic Literature Review course components, which include coverage of meta-analysis, give you the opportunity to focus on a chosen psychological research question in detail under the supervision of one of our world-class researchers.
+You can choose a supervisor from an area of psychology that matches your research interests and future career aspirations within cognitive, developmental, social or clinical psychology.

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses